Ciprofloxacin (Into the ear)

 - Call your doctor if your symptoms do not improve or if they get worse.

 - Keep your ears clean and dry while you are using this medicine.
-Do not go swimming unless your doctor says it is okay.
+Do not go swimming unless your doctor tells you otherwise.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.